 This is certainly not a comprehensive list, but as you can see, acting as Executor of an estate is a significant personal responsibility.
 When you sit down to meet with your lawyer we will spend time discussing who will be the best choice to act as your Executor.

-If you have been named as Executor of an estate, and looking for guidance on this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about your estate executor you can call us at (902) 826-3070 or email us at firstname.lastname@example.org to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

 By: Dianna M. Rievaj, MBA, LLB - Founding Lawyer